 In 1986, Frank was granted a pardon.
 The pardon, based on the State’s failure to ensure Frank’s safety, did not officially clear Frank of the murder.

-On the centennial of Leo Frank’s lynching, the Jewish Historical Society of Greater Washington will present a program next Tuesday, August 18, 2015 at noon at the Lillian & Albert Small Jewish Museum (701 Third Street, NW).
-The Anti-Defamation League’s Washington, DC, Regional Director David Friedman will speak about the ADL’s fight against anti-Semitism today.
-For more details, visit the JHSGW's website.
+On the centennial of Leo Frank’s lynching, the Jewish Historical Society of Greater Washington presented a program non August 18, 2015 at the Lillian & Albert Small Jewish Museum.
+The Anti-Defamation League’s Washington, DC, Regional Director David Friedman spoke about the ADL’s fight against anti-Semitism today.

 To read more: